Earth Day 2017

-Earth Day 2017

 Like that some 44 million metric tons of carbon pollution would not reach our atmosphere.
-This data refers to the US only, just imagine if the whole world would do the same.
+This data refers to the US only.
+Just imagine if the entire world would do the same.

 Too many People?

 2. Are we overpopulating the world?
-As the population increases, our waste production increases and fauna and flora are suffering the consequences.
-Nowadays microplastic is found in salt, we are doing these stupid things.
+As the population increases, our waste production increases, and fauna and flora are suffering the consequences.
+We find nowadays microplastic in salt.
+We are doing these stupid things.

 In the more wealthy countries, people use more resources and also create more waste per capita, while in less developed countries the population is growing more rapidly.
 We need to find a way to recycle or reuse our waste products.
 Organic waste can be composted, plastics need to be recycled, and metals need to be collected re-smelted.

 But how does one pay for recycling in East Africa where tons of flip-flops are washing ashore each day?
 More needs to be invested globally to realistically create a balance to the cost of the cleanup.

 Intense sea traffic and the risk of oil spills